If you want a good quality recording set up, of course the most integral piece of equipment to invest in is going to be a good microphone.

 Cost Of The Microphone

-However, this price difference is definitely justified when it comes to considering the practical uses of the Yeti, as well as its widely improved performance.
+However, this price difference is justified when it comes to considering the practical uses of the Yeti, as well as its widely improved performance.

 However, if you do not have the budget to justify buying the Yeti, and feel more comfortable buying the Snowball, you will still get some amazing results, but it may be worth saving for a little longer to get a Yeti if you want the best possible product.